jxnu-liguobin/cs-summary-reflection/CONTRIBUTING-en.md

 If there is no language in this repository.
 Please submit PR to create a new sub module like follow example.
 Direct push is not allowed for creating a new module.
 And you should support `GitHub action workflows` as much as possible.

 * Each person creates a package for himself to distinguish different people(if sub module has exists).
-Refer to `java-leetcode`.
 For the first time, please submit by PR, you can obtain the permission of collaborator after this PR is merged.
 * Everyone creates a new one in their own package named `packageName.md` in sub module, add the index and then link it to the current sub module README.md, refer to `python-leetcode`.